virtusize/virtusize.github.io/source/integration-guide/order-confirmation.rst

         color: "black"

 gender
-    *String* - The gender that this garment is targetting.
+    *String* - The gender that this garment is targeting.
 Must have one of these values: "unisex", "male", "female"

     Example::